Techtonica/curriculum/react-express.js/react-expressjs.md

 - In React app fetch API to make the API calls and gets the user from the API

-- To do so, you can head to the App.js component in our src folder and make an HTTP request using useEffect.
 - Once you get the data/users from the API, set the state accordingly and renders the appropriate components again to pass the data down the component tree.

 ```jsx